atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/OpeningFolder.rst.txt

 **2.)** Select **File** in the second row, labeled "Select postB Image".
 Navigate to the image folder, and select the postB image.

 **3.)** This button is used to select a custom barcode file.
-Automatically the default of the bc50v1 barcode file is selected.
-To Change this, select the button and navigate to the desired custom barcode file.
+Automatically the default bc50v1 barcode file is selected.
+To Change this, select the currently labeled **bc50v1** and navigate to the desired custom barcode file.

     .. image:: /images/image_processing_revert.png